-Alignment of the statement of cash flows with the statement of profit or loss (paragraphs BC30 and BC194 of the Basis for Conclusions)
+Alignment of the statement of cash flows with the statement of profit or loss (paragraphs BC30 and BC194)

-We understand from paragraph BC30 of the Basis for Conclusions that - except for the classification of interest and dividend cash flows - the IASB is not seeking to further align the classification of the statement of cash flows with the statement of profit and loss.
-This means that under the current proposals, the proposed descriptions for the categories in the statement of profit and loss (i.e. 'operating', 'investing' and 'financing') would be used inconsistently within the IFRS Standards because IAS 7 Statements of Cash Flow uses the same descriptions (i.e. cash flows classified by 'operating', 'investing' and 'financing' activities) and there is no alignment with the classification in the statement of cash flows.
+We understand from paragraph BC30 that - except for the classification of interest and dividend cash flows - the IASB is not seeking to further align the classification of the statement of cash flows with the statement of profit or loss.
+This means that under the current proposals, the proposed descriptions for the categories in the statement of profit or loss (i.e. 'operating', 'investing' and 'financing') would be used inconsistently across IFRS Standards, because IAS 7 Statements of Cash Flows uses the same descriptions (i.e. cash flows classified by 'operating', 'investing' and 'financing' activities), and classification in the statement of profit or loss would not be aligned with the classification in the statement of cash flows.

 We regret that the IASB is missing the opportunity to further align the statement of cash flows with the statement of profit or loss.
-Using the same terms with a different meaning creates confusion and reduces understandability of the information provided in the primary financial statements.
-As the IASB itself explains in paragraph BC194 of the Basis for Conclusions, 'when alignment can be achieved, it can increase the understandability of the resulting information'.
-In our opinion, further alignment can be achieved for the statement of cash flows and the statement of profit and loss, as both primary financial statements communicate information about transaction flows (i.e. account movements rather than account balances).
-Therefore, we suggest the IASB to align the categories of the statement of profit or loss with the corresponding categories of the statement of cash flows.
+Using the same terms with a different meaning creates confusion and reduces understandability of the information provided in the primary financial statements, especially for those that are less proficient with the IFRS literature.
+The IASB itself explains in paragraph BC194 that 'when alignment can be achieved, it can increase the understandability of the resulting information'.
+Since the statement of cash flows and the statement of profit or loss have very similar objectives (i.e. presentation of information about flows from transactions), it is not clear to us why the categories in both primary financial statements should have different contents and definitions.
+We are, of course, aware of the fact that some items cannot be aligned, e.g. accruals or cash in-/outflows that do not represent items of income or expense, respectively.
+On the other hand, where alignment was possible, we believe that it should be pursued.